browningTech/Malaria-Risk-Model-for-the-Mediterranean-in-Antiquity/README.md

 Contact: dbrowning@prcc.edu

-2024-06-25: added Torelli map malaria zones raster for GIS use
+2024-06-25: added Torelli map malaria zones raster and geodatabase for GIS use.